wssuomi/pirate-jam-14/gdd.md

 ## Platform

-The game is developed for Windows
+The game is developed for Windows and Linux

 ## Development Software